 • is not bound by the rules of evidence(s 98(1)(b));

 • may inform itself on any matter it see fit (s 98(1)(c)).

-It must also conduct each proceeding with as little formality and technicality, and determine each proceeding with as much speed, as the requirements of VCAT Act and the enabling enactment, and a proper consideration of the matters before it permit.
+VCAT must conduct each proceeding with as little formality and technicality, and determine each proceeding with as much speed, as the requirements of VCAT Act and the enabling enactment, and a proper consideration of the matters permit.